Privacy statement for parking

 How long do we retain your data?

-All personal data that we register at the time you enter and leave (payment details, time of entry and departure) are deleted three months after you have used parking services at Schiphol.
+All data that we register at the time you enter and leave (payment details, time of entry and departure) are deleted three months after you have used parking services at Schiphol.
+We delete your licence plate details 90 days of your leaving the parking space.

 The information you share when making a reservation is deleted two years after you have made use of Schiphol’s parking services.

-If you receive our newsletter, we will process your email address until you unsubscribe.
+If you receive our newsletter, we will process your e-mail address until you unsubscribed.
 We will offer the opportunity to unsubscribe in each (commercial) newsletter.

 Processing personal data outside the European Union